leonfoliveira/forseti/docs/docs/development.md

 - Cookie `SameSite` attribute is set to `None` (with `Secure`) for production or `Lax` for development
 - Sessions have an expiration time (`expiresAt`) that is validated on each request
 - The `HttpContextExtractionFilter` extracts the session from cookies and validates it before processing requests
+- All state-changing requests require a CSRF token to be sent in the `X-CSRF-Token` header, matching the token stored in the session

 #### Endpoint Protection